Qiskit/qiskit-aer/README.md

 # Construct a noisy simulator backend from an IBMQ backend
 # This simulator backend will be automatically configured
 # using the device configuration and noise model
-from qiskit.providers.fake_provider import FakeManilaV2
 backend = FakeManilaV2()
 aersim_backend = AerSimulator.from_backend(backend)